mamishere/Car-Dataset/README.md

 ![Python](https://img.shields.io/badge/Python-3.9-blue)
 ![Notebook](https://img.shields.io/badge/Notebook-Jupyter-orange)

 There are lots of individuals who are interested in the used car market at some points in their life because they wanted to sell their car or buy a used car.
-To be able to predict used cars market value we train a moddel.
+Here there are some useful and accurate models that can predict a used car sale price with only 6% error.

 ## Steps: